Effects of Hurricane Floyd in Florida: Preparations

 With the storm predicted to hit near Cape Canaveral with winds of over 140 mph, all but 80 of the Kennedy Space Center's 12,500-person workforce were evacuated.
 The hangars that house three space shuttles can withstand winds of only 105 mph, and a direct hit could have resulted in potentially billions of dollars in damage of space equipment, draining funds of an already money-strained government agency.
 In the theoretical scenario, the damage would be caused by water, always a potential problem in an area only nine feet above sea level.
 If water entered the facility, it would damage the electronics as well as requiring a complete inspection of all hardware.
 When Floyd actually passed by the area, Kennedy Space Center only reported light winds with minor water intrusion.
 Damage was minor overall, and was repaired easily.

 Because the Fort Lauderdale–Hollywood and Miami international airports were closed, the Miami Dolphins flew to the Southwest Florida International Airport in Fort Myers on a return trip from a game against the Denver Broncos.
 The Dolphins players were then bused to the training facility at Nova Southeastern University in Davie.
 The Orlando and Palm Beach international airports were also closed.
 Additionally, airlines also canceled flights to and from Jacksonville International Airport.
 American Airlines alone canceled almost 600 flights to and from the Miami International Airport.

 Many schools, both public and private, were closed in several counties, including in Brevard, Broward, Clay, Flagler, Glades, Hillsborough, Indian River, Marion, Martin, Miami-Dade, Orange, Osceola, Palm Beach, Pasco, Polk, St. Johns, St. Lucie, and Volusia.
-A number of colleges and universities also closed, including Bethune–Cookman University, Brevard Community College, Daytona Beach Community College, Florida Atlantic University, Florida International University, Florida Southern College, Hillsborough Community College, Indian River Community College, Jacksonville University, Northwood University, Palm Beach Atlantic University, Palm Beach State College, Rollins College, Seminole Community College, Stetson University, University of Central Florida, University of Florida, University of Miami, University of North Florida, University of South Florida, and Valencia Community College.
+A number of colleges and universities also closed.